BHS-GQ/quorum-hotstuff/consensus/hotstuff/mock/README.md

 `hotstuff/mock` was created for functional testing our BHS implementation.
 It works by imitating a GoQuorum/geth `backend` while retaining the same `core` logic.
 This module ensures that BHS can at least detect simple Byzantine behaviors w/ tampered fields.

-Tests and the mock system were largely adopted from [`polynetwork/Zion`](https://github.com/polynetwork/Zion).
+Tests and the mock system were largely adopted from PolyNetwork's [`Zion`](https://github.com/polynetwork/Zion).

 ## Functional Testing